 Don’t forget to treat yourself to dessert once in a while (pictured: chocolate lava cake with dulce de leche and ice cream)

 As I mentioned above, I personally cooked and ate at home a lot during my 9 months living in Coruña.
 Other people that I’ve talked to who’ve lived or currently live there have said that you can eat out all the time it’s so affordable.
 You could but it would get a lot costly when some foods and drinks can be purchased at the supermarket for a fraction of the restaurant price.
 Also, if you go out all the time and just order from a familiar menu (or get stuck in a rut and order the same thing each visit), you are more likely to get tired of the food quicker than most people.
 The restaurant options in Coruña are very diverse but after awhile -especially if you’re not used to eating out a lot like me-going out to eat can get boring.
 You won’t have to worry about tipping the waiter (they don’t do tips in Europe, unless you feel that the service was spectacular and so you are welcome to tip) but the menu items don’t change very often and you can get tired of the food.

 Also, if you’re sensitive or allergic to certain foods or need to be on a specific diet (example: I needed to switch to a high unsaturated fat diet this year for health reasons), cook at home.
 Produce is SO cheap in Galicia (see prices above).
 Take advantage of that and turn yourself into a master chef or take a cooking class!
-There are many options available so don’t limit yourself to just eating out. 🙂
+There are many options available so don’t limit yourself to just eating out or eating instant meals. 🙂